ceca2017/rails_bdd/README.md

 ## Commenting on articles ##

-This is a very simple web application.

-It allows you to view a list of published articles on the home page.
+This is a simple web application that will allow you to view a list of published articles on the home page.

 Clicking on the title of an article will take you to the article's page.